Keybored02/Geeetech-A10M-Chimera-mod/README.md

 By using the unofficial clone you can keep the awful stock thermistor and the heating cartridge.
 You'll still have to change the nozzle, as Geeetech uses an M7 threading, and the V6 family uses M6.
 My personal suggestions:
 * [E3D original](https://e3d-online.com/products/v6-nozzles)
 * [Trianglelab (unofficial)](https://it.aliexpress.com/item/32965509920.html?spm=a2g0o.detail.100009.2.1ced540ek9SFEo&gps-id=pcDetailLeftTopSell&scm=1007.13482.95643.0&scm_id=1007.13482.95643.0&scm-url=1007.13482.95643.0&pvid=48714b26-6e22-44f8-85ef-789399836e91&_t=gps-id:pcDetailLeftTopSell,scm-url:1007.13482.95643.0,pvid:48714b26-6e22-44f8-85ef-789399836e91,tpp_buckets:668%230%23131923%23100_668%23888%233325%235_668%232846%238113%231998_668%232717%237563%23523_668%231000022185%231000066059%230_668%233480%2315683%23647)

-Since you are already at it, why not upgrading to an hardened steel one?
+Since you are already at it, why not upgrading it to an hardened steel one?

+Now that you have all you need, you can unistall the 2-in-1 following [this guide](https://github.com/caesar1111/Geeetech-A10M-HotEnd-Maintenance/blob/master/A10M_HotEnd_Maintenance.md).
+The assembly of the heatbreak-heatblock(V6)-cartridge-thermistor is really straigthforward, and I won't cover it here.
+What I will cover instead is the heatsink placement:

+* dual heatsink (silver): use only one heatsink, insert the prevoiusly assembled block, align the indentation and screw in the heatbreak.
+Install the fans on the two sides.
+Screw the heatsink to the cage using the central holes (as shown in the picture).
+![]

+While reassembling it use the V6 block in the spot of the stock one and keep following the steps, leaving one of the throaths empty.
+The end result should look really similar to an [A10 hotend](https://www.geeetech.com/geeetech-a10-a30-a30-pro-a20-3d-printer-24v-printing-head-p-1041.html).
+If you have the black, single heatsink the procedure is the same.

+Now that you have downgraded your A10M to an A10, lets' fix a couple of things: